 reverse - When a card is reversed, that card has its game text conceptually changed to work in an opposite way.
 To ensure consistent gameplay, an official definition is established in each case.
+See Intruder Force Field, Persistence of Memory.

-See revised text - Cards with revised game text or lore (both errata and clarifications) are listed in Appendix A. See each individual entry for the actual revision.
+revised text - Cards with revised game text or lore (both errata and clarifications) are listed in Appendix A. See each individual entry for the actual revision.
 Also, see the Conversion Rules for a list of Second Edition Compatible cards with revised text.